Syrian electrician lends time and skills to benefit others

 From the moment he set foot in Kara Tepe, an accommodation facility for refugees and asylum-seekers on the Greek island of Lesvos, Mohamed Dhib has been striving to make it a better place.

-Even now, months after he and his family moved into a nearby apartment, the Syrian electrician returns to the site every day to help UNHCR, the UN Refugee Agency, and its partners to improve accommodation for 900 remaining residents.
+Even now, months after he and his family moved into a nearby apartment, the Syrian electrician returns to the site every day to help, as UNHCR, the UN Refugee Agency, and its partners improve accommodation for 900 remaining residents.

 “We lost our lives, we need to start again to see a good future,” said Mohamed, 44, a father of four from Al-Sabinah, south of Damascus.
 “We don’t want to wait without anything to do.
 We need to work, we need to be something in this world.”

-Mohamed started volunteering last summer when he spotted workmen measuring the ground.
+Mohamed started volunteering last summer with Dutch NGO Movement on the Ground when he spotted workmen measuring the ground.
 They told him they were installing cables to bring solar power to the camp.
 Keen to make use of his skills, he asked if he could help.

 “I told them, ‘Perfect, I am an electrician, can I help?
 I am available, I will start today’,” he said.
 Most days, he and his brother Moufeed, 34, have been hard at work first volunteering to help lay underground cables, then to install solar panels.

-Since January, Mohamed has been helping UNHCR with a wider operation to assist authorities install prefabricated houses at Kara Tepe.
-He and Moufeed help connect the new units to the solar panels and disconnect empty refugee housing.
+Since January, Mohamed has been helping Movement on the Ground and UNHCR with a wider operation to assist authorities install prefabricated houses at Kara Tepe.
+He and Moufeed volunteer with the Dutch NGO to help connect the new units to the solar panels and disconnect empty refugee housing.
 To date, UNHCR has installed 150 residential containers in municipality-run Kara Tepe, with a further 142 still to come.

 “It’s better for my children here,” said Horia Khalil, 35, a Syrian asylum-seeker and mother of three.
 “There’s more space than in the other shelter.”